-The weekly Lesbian Radio Show is broadcast on Sundays, 10 - 11 am, on Wellington Access Radio 106.1 FM.
-Or listen to the live broadcast of the programme online on Sunday mornings - go to the Access Radio website and click on the listen live button.
+The weekly Quilted Bananas Radio Show is broadcast on Sundays, 10 - 11 am, on Wellington Access Radio 106.1 FM.
+You can also listen to the live broadcast of the programme online on Sunday mornings - go to the Access Radio website to live stream.
+Subscribe to podcasts at apple podcasts or Spotify.

 Notices for the broadcasting on the programme should be sent to email@example.com

-Check out the Programme's facebook page Wellington-Lesbian-Radio for the latest updates from programme presenters.
+Check out the Programme's facebook page Quilted Bananas Radio for the latest updates from programme presenters.

 Upcoming programme presenters: